This article is a summary of all you need to know about virtual reality for PlayStation 4 – an ultimate PSVR guide, if you will.

 The short answer is yes, although if you have contact lenses, it is more comfortable to use them instead.

-Reviewers agree that the PSVR is the most comfy VR headset with and without glasses.
+Reviewers agree that the PSVR is one of the most comfy VR headsets with and without glasses.

 Be careful if you intend to use it with glasses, though.
 People say it is easy to scratch the lenses of the headset, if by accident you rub them against your glasses.